Animated sitcom: In the 2010s

 Certain comedians have created their own animated sitcoms.
 This includes the ongoing series, Duncanville, is airing on FOX, co-created by Amy Poehler, Mike Scully, and Julie Thacker.
 Poehler said the series is inspired by The Simpsons.
 Another animated sitcom on Fox, Bless the Harts, starred Kristen Wiig, and was created by former Saturday Night Live staff writer, Emily Spivey.

 A September 2018 report by AT&T, using Google Trends, identified the most popular animated sitcoms in each U.S. state.
 They found that South Park is popular in Colorado, The Simpsons is popular in Oregon and Massachusetts, Family Guy popular in Connecticut, and King of the Hill popular in Kentucky and Tennessee.
 The report also stated The Simpsons and South Park are the two most popular animated sitcoms, while Rick and Morty is among the "most watched cable television series."

+Also in 2018, the Canadian sitcom Corner Gas was adapted into a cartoon, Corner Gas Animated, which became the most-watched series premiere on CTV Comedy Channel and lasted for four seasons.
+The series featured cameos from Canadian Prime Minister Justin Trudeau, astronaut Chris Hadfield, Ryan Reynolds, Michael J. Fox, and Arcade Fire.

 In 2019, it was announced that a writer for Disenchantment, Shion Takeuchi, would be heading her own upcoming Netflix show titled Inside Job, with Alex Hirsch as an executive producer, With a woman named Alma as the protagonist, Takeuchi said she hoped it would "push the boundaries" of adult animation.
 Hirsch was also quoted as noting that adult animation is changing, saying that it can be something that is "sophisticated, dramatic, beautiful and nuanced" rather than "crass and cruel."